Your safety and wellbeing is our highest priority. We’re committed to doing all we can to make sure you have the support you need while at uni.

 The service provides free and confidential access to wellbeing support and advice to help you find relief from current emotional distress, explore coping strategies, and advice pathways for longer term solutions.

-24-hour crisis phone counselling is also available from the following community resources:
+24-hour support is also available from the following community resources:

 To activate, download the app and create a new account using the email address from your OSHC policy.